Azure/azure-databricks-operator/docs/deploy.md

 2. Edit file `config/default/kustomization.yaml` file to change your preferences

-3. Use `kustomise` to generate the final manifests and deploy:
+3. Use `kustomize` to generate the final manifests and deploy:

 ```sh
 kustomize build config/default | kubectl apply -f -